openproblems-bio/website/content/NeurIPS_docs/submission/quickstart.md

 The EvalAI Leaderboard will open on Sept 22, so please skip the upload step for now.
 You can still generate a submission and evaluate locally.
 {{% /callout  %}}

-Once you have editing the starter kit to include the method you would like to submit, run the `scripts/2_generate_submission.sh` script, which will create a `submission.zip` file.

-You can also evaluate the submission locally using the included `scripts/3_evaluate_submission.sh` script.
-This performs the same evaluation as is performed on EvalAI.

 To upload the submission, you have two options:
 * Upload the submission via https://eval.ai/web/challenges/challenge-page/1111/submission
-* Use the [EvalAI-CLI](https://github.com/Cloud-CV/evalai-cli) to upload the submission
+* Use the [EvalAI-CLI](https://github.com/Cloud-CV/evalai-cli) to upload the submission following the instructions outputted by the generate script.

-### Upload on the website

-1. Go to  https://eval.ai/web/challenges/challenge-page/1111/submission and log in to your account
-2. Select the appropriate phase for your submission.
-Currently, only the Development Phase for each task is open.
-Make sure to select the correct task.
-3. Select the submission type.
-Most folks will use the Upload File option.
-4. Set the visibility.
-Public submissions will be evaluated and registered to the leaderboard.
-Private submissions will still be evaluated, but the performance will only be available to you.
-You may change the visibility after submission.
-5. Add optional method name, description, etc. This information will be visible on the leaderboard for Public submissions.
-6. Hit Submit

 Once your method is submitted, you can navigate to the [My Submissions](https://eval.ai/web/challenges/challenge-page/1111/my-submission) tab for the competition and select the phase that matches your recent submission.
 Here you will find a table that lists each submission you've uploaded for a given phase.
 Once the "Status" column is marked "Finished" you can view the `results.json` file that provides the method performance.
+Note that it might take up to 5 minutes for your submission to update from "Running" to "Finished", and that your submission might have to wait in a queue for an undetermined amount of time depending on the number of submissions being run on the submission server.

 If you need any help, please reach out on the competition [Discord](https://discord.gg/Q3RKGMGD3E) server.
 See the `#troubleshooting` or `#viash-help` channels.